shahidulalam447/copy-lines-tool/README.md

 ## ✨ Features

 - Input multiple lines of text.
-- Generate a separate "Copy Line" button for each line.
+- Generate a separate button for each line.
 - Each button copies that line to the clipboard.
 - Built with HTML, CSS, and JavaScript.
 - No frameworks, no dependencies – lightweight and fast!